Building and Construction courses

-Sufficient evidence for the awarding of this qualification will require the student to undertake work placement outside of TAFE.
+Sufficient evidence for the awarding of this qualification will require the student to undertake work placement outside of TAFE NSW.

 Students are required to also complete the general induction training program specified by the National Code of Practice for Induction Training for Construction Work (SAC 2006) before entering a construction work site.
 Achievement of unit CPCCOHS1001A Work safely in the construction industry covers this requirement, and will be delivered on campus.

 At Nirimba College, the international students will spend 20 hours a week carrying out the practical component of the course.
 They will be required to do another 10 to 20 hours a week of self-study to assist in achieving the outcomes of the qualification.

 This qualification is designed to meet the needs of builders, including selecting contractors, overseeing the work and its quality, and liaising with clients.
 This course is for people wanting to work as builders.
 You will learn the skills and knowledge required to manage low and medium rise building projects.
 This course may assist you in getting a builder's licence in NSW.